shinn92dev/2800-202410-dtc05-my-body-buddy/scrum/240501_tatsunori.md

 -   Made red routine matrix
 -   Made user story

-# What incomplete or left over from yesterday (April 30th) you have
+# What incomplete or left over from yesterday (May 1st) you have

 -   Finish TypeScript, React, and Next js tutorial
 -   Complete hand-in template 01b